Knud Rasmussen: The Thule expeditions

-Rasmussen left the team and traveled for 16 months with two Inuit hunters by dog sled across North America to Nome, Alaska – he tried to continue to Russia but his visa was refused.
-He was the first European to cross the Northwest Passage via dog sled.
+Rasmussen left the team and traveled for 16 months with two Inuit hunters by dog sled across North America to Nome, Alaska, and for less than 48 hours (because of visa problems) to Russia, where he interviewed a few of the local Inuit, the Yupiks.
+He found they did indeed speak the same language as other Inuit.
+(Bown, pp 257-259).
+He was the first European to cross the Northwest Passage by dog sled.
 His journey is recounted in Across Arctic America (1927), considered today a classic of polar expedition literature.
 This trip has also been called the "Great Sled Journey" and was dramatized in the Canadian film The Journals of Knud Rasmussen (2006).

-For the next seven years Rasmussen traveled between Greenland and Denmark giving lectures and writing.
+For the next seven years, Rasmussen traveled between Greenland and Denmark giving lectures and writing.
 In 1931, he went on the Sixth Thule Expedition, designed to consolidate Denmark's claim on a portion of eastern Greenland that was contested by Norway.

 The Seventh Thule Expedition (1933) was meant to continue the work of the sixth, but Rasmussen contracted pneumonia after an episode of food poisoning attributed to eating kiviaq, dying a few weeks later in Copenhagen at the age of 54.
 During this expedition Rasmussen worked on the film The Wedding of Palo, which Rasmussen wrote the screenplay for.
 The film was directed by Friedrich Dalsheim and completed in 1934 under the Danish title Palos brudefærd.

-Honors
+Honours

-In addition to several capes and glaciers, Knud Rasmussen Range in Greenland is named after him.
+In addition to several capes and glaciers, Knud Rasmussen Range in Greenland is named after him, as is the Knud Rasmussen-class patrol vessel and its lead ship, the HDMS Knud Rasmussen.

 He was awarded an Honorary Fellowship from the American Geographical Society in 1912, and its Daly Medal in 1924.
 The Royal Geographical Society awarded him their Founder's Medal in 1923 and the Royal Danish Geographical Society their Hans Egede Medal in 1924.
 He was made honorary doctor at the University of Copenhagen in 1924, and the University of St Andrews in 1927.